au-research/your-first-step-to-fair-archived/index.md

 Welcome to the Australian Research Data Commons' *Your first step to FAIR* course!

+## Course description

+This workshop give a brief overview of the FAIR principles, including a method way to make a one-file dataset FAIR.

+## Learning objectives

+By the end of this workshop, learners will be able to:

+* List the FAIR foundation principles
+* Upload a dataset to Zenodo
+* Write a metadata record

+## Episodes

 | Time | Episode |
 | --- | --- |
 | 0:00 | [Introduction]({{ site.baseurl }}/1-introductions) |